 The rules come into force on 1st June 2016.
-Untill other regulatory bodies such as the Nursing and Midwifery Council (NMC) publish their own rules, we recommend that nurses, midwives dentists and other professionals working in aesthetics follow the GMC guidance
+Until other regulatory bodies such as the Nursing and Midwifery Council (NMC) publish their own rules, we recommend that nurses, midwives dentists and other professionals working in aesthetics follow the GMC guidance.

-You can find out more about how to consult and treat cosmetic patients in-line with the new GMC rules and HEE guidelines on a Foundation Training Day course and in our comprehensive postgraduate level online syllabus.
+You can find out more about how to consult and treat cosmetic patients in-line with the new GMC rules and HEE guidelines on a Foundation Training course, and in our comprehensive postgraduate level online syllabus.

-Guardian coverage: Cosmetic treatment industry given strict rules to protect vulnerable: http://www.theguardian.com/society/2016/apr/12/cosmetic-treatment-industry-rules-vulnerable-patient-consent-procedure
+Guardian coverage Cosmetic treatment industry given strict rules to protect vulnerable

 Summary of HEE Guidelines